As an Amazon Associate we earn from qualifying purchases.

 If you’re a millennial, retirement might feel far off—but it’s closer than you think.
 The oldest millennials are already in their mid-40s, meaning retirement planning is no longer optional.

 When The New York Times asked readers for their best retirement advice, hundreds responded.
-Here are the most valuable insights—combined with what we’ve learned at TopRetirements
+Here are what we think are the most valuable insights—combined with wisdom from TopRetirements’s Members.

 1. Start saving early to maximize compound growth

 The earlier you start saving, the more time your money has to grow, thanks to the power of compounding.
 Even small contributions today can turn into significant wealth over time.
-Set a goal as a percent of your income, and stick with it.
+Set a percentage of your income as a goal, and stick with it.
+FInd more retirement fnancial and tax tips in our Blog.

 2. Max out your 401(k) and retirement accounts

 Employer-sponsored plans like a 401(k), along with IRAs, are the backbone of retirement savings.
 Always contribute enough to get the full employer match—it’s free money.
-Your 401(k) and any IRAs are going to be what you are living on.
+Your 401(k) and any IRAs are going to be the biggest source of what you will be living on.

 3. Prioritize your future over competing financial demands